indomie-soto/SJ-Guide-Indonesian/DMW - Core Progression Guide.md

 				- The dungeon drops 2 of the required materials per clear, 1 non-Character Bound and 1 Character Bound.
 					- If you choose to keep the 1 non-Character Bound, you only need to do 50 of each dungeon, or 150 dungeon runs total.
 					- If you choose to sell the non-Character Bound material, you will need to run each dungeon 100 times, or 300 dungeon runs total.
+					- Expert Challenge - 3 of the Novice Challenge gives 20 of the Crest of Courage items and 20 Crest of Friendship items.
+					- Expert Challenge - 4 of the Novice Challenge gives 20 of the Complete Virus items.
 				- The only prerequisite material is an open True Digivice.
 				- If you are running only free SSS+, you will need at least 3 True Digivice (Advanced).
+				- All 3 dungeons have farmable passes.
+These passes are craftable at the Hikari NPC on the Odaiba map of the Tokyo-Odaiba Area.
+					- You can craft Path of Bravery passes by using 100 Bravery Energy, which can be farmed at any mob on the Odaiba map in the Tokyo-Odaiba Area.
+					- You can craft Path of Friendship passes by using 100 Friendship Energy, which can be farmed at any mob on the Odaiba map in the Tokyo-Odaiba Area.
+					- You can craft Venomous Vortex [Hard] passes by using 100 Vortex Energy, which can be farmed at any mob on the Big Sight map in the Tokyo-Odaiba Area.
 	- For AA -
 		- As an AA DPS, you gain the most damage from the D-Ark and it's upgrades, the Rage D-Ark and Uncontrollable Rage D-Ark.
 D-Ark Guide [here](https://digitalmastersworld.wiki.gg/wiki/D-Ark_Vice)
 		- For D-Ark Lv1 to Lv5, you must complete the [Vajramon Hard ](https://digitalmastersworld.wiki.gg/wiki/Vajramon_Dungeon_(Hard)) and [Vikaralamon Hard](https://digitalmastersworld.wiki.gg/wiki/Vikaralamon_Dungeon_(Hard)) dungeons.
 Each successful clear gives you the required materials for the D-Ark upgrades.
 Due to the balancing on these dungeons, you do not need SSS+ (and, at the time of this guide's writing, there is not a free Data AA SSS+)
 			- Each dungeon clear gives you 30 non-Character Bound materials and 5 Character Bound materials.
 			- If you choose to sell the non-Character Bound materials, you need 72 runs of each dungeon, or 144 total runs.
 			- If you choose to keep and convert the non-Character Bound materials, you only need 62 runs of each dungeon, or 124 total runs.
+			- Advanced Challenge - 1 of the Novice Challenge gives 100 of each dungeon material.
+			- You can craft both Vikaralamon Hard passes and Vajramon Hard passes at their respective PawnChessmon B NPCs.
+				- At the PawnChessmon B NPC in Shinjuku East Area (Night), you can trade 100 Stadium Essence [Vajramon] for 1 Vajramon Hard pass.
+Stadium Essence [Vajramon] is farmable at any mob in both Shinjuku Western Area maps.
+				- At the PawnChessmon B NPC in Shinjuku Western Area (Day), you can trade 100 Stadium Essence [Vikaralamon] for 1 Vikaralamon Hard pass.
+Stadium Essence [Vikaralamon] is farmabale at any mob in both Shinjuku East Area maps.
 		- After getting BloomLordmon and acquiring the D-Ark Lv5, you'll be well equipped enough to take on the Digital Area dungeons for the Rage and Uncontrollable Rage D-Ark upgrades. **These dungeons all require a tank.**
 			- Just like Vajra Hard and Vika Hard, they drop Character Bound and non-Character Bound materials per successful clear.
 			- [Burning Battlefield](https://digitalmastersworld.wiki.gg/wiki/Burning_Battle_Field) - You will need 300 total materials for both upgrades.
 If you keep and convert the non-CB items, you only have to run the dungeon 60 total times.
 If you choose to sell the non-CB items, you will need 100 total dungeon runs.
 			- [Chaotic Battlefield](https://digitalmastersworld.wiki.gg/wiki/Chaotic_Battle_Field) - You will need 150 total materials for both upgrades.
 If you keep and convert the non-CB items, you only have to run the dungeon 30 total times.
 If you choose to sell the non-CB items, you will need 50 total dungeon runs.
 			- [Final Battle](https://digitalmastersworld.wiki.gg/wiki/Final_Battle) - You will need 200 total materials for both upgrades.
 If you keep and convert the non-CB items, you only have to run the dungeon 40 total times.
 If you choose to sell the non-CB items, you will need 67 total dungeon runs.
+			- Advanced Challenge - 2 of the Novice Challenge gives 20 of each dungeon material.
+			- You can craft passes for the 3 Digital Area dungeons at the Guilmon NPC at Zhuqiaomon's Restina Area in the Digital Area.
+				- You can trade 100 Chaotic Essence for 1 Chaotic Battlefield pass.
+Chaotic Essence is dropped by any mob on the Wasteland Area, Wasteland Area (Night), and Cloud Area maps in the Digital Area.
+				- You can trade 100 Burning Essence for 1 Burning Battlefield pass.
+Burning Essence is dropped by any mob on the Forest Area, Ocean Area and Four Holy Beast Area maps in the Digital Area.
+				- You can trade 100 Final Essence for 1 Final Battle pass.
+Final Essence drops from any mob on the Collapsed Four Holy Beast Area, Zhuqiaomon's Resting Area, and Four Holy Beast Area (D-Reaper) maps in the Digital Area.
 - Run [Digimon Arena Extreme Mode](https://digitalmastersworld.wiki.gg/wiki/Digimon_Arena#Round_Rewards_Colosseum_Hero_Mode/Extreme_Mode) (Colo EX)
 	- Colo EX is the hardest difficulty of Colo currently out and gives the most points as well.
 Talk to Examon X to start the EX difficulty.
 	- EX is only 6 rounds, which are Rounds 10 to 15 of Colo Hero but more difficult.
 A tank is **absolutely a requirement**.
 The field effects of Examon X and Ordinemon are stronger than in Hero.